World Building Guide for Dungeons and Dragons

-There are two options as a dungeon master in Dungeons and Dragons.
+There are two options for a dungeon master in Dungeons and Dragons.
 You can purchase a premade campaign that will take your players from one level to another.
 Some will run your players from level 1 to 20 even.
 Or you can create your own world from scratch to tell the story that you and your players have thought about playing.
 It is harder to do the second option but it is very worth it if you want to go down this path.

 - World Building: What is it